elricbk/vim-cpp-fix-includes/README.md

 ## Requirements

-`python` support in Vim is required as plugin is written in Python
+`python` support in Vim is required as plugin is written in Python.
+Also `mock` library is required to run plugin tests.

 ## Installation